khouakhi/hugo2/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Coastal environment; Coastal vulnerability to storm surge and sea level rise" institution = "Faculty of Sicnce Rabat" year = 2013
+  course = "PhD in Coastal environment; Coastal vulnerability to storm surge and sea level rise" institution = "Faculty of Sicnces Rabat" year = 2013

 [[education.courses]]